 Sounds overwhelming, we get it.
 But that's where it is important to remind yourself that progress is progress.
 As long as you are staying open-minded, and taking steps towards bettering yourself, no matter how small, you are doing it right.

-Change is exciting.
-It signifies progress and if you view it from the perspective that you GET to change instead of you HAVE to, your life will get better.
 We should all be willing to change, after all, that's the type of world we live in - the only thing constant out there is change.